Introducing 3DCNN ResNets for ASD full-body kinematic assessment: a comparison with hand-crafted features: Introduction

-Recent advancements in technology, particularly motion sensors and computer vision algorithms, have enabled the automated assessment of motor characteristics in children with ASD.
-This progress has opened up new possibilities for more objective, data-driven ASD assessment, aiming to reduce reliance on expert judgments and enhance the accuracy and precision of early diagnosis.
+Recent advancements in technology, particularly motion sensors and computer vision algorithms, have enabled the automated assessment of motor characteristics in children with ASD \cite{autism-crippa, autism-simeo,autask-zhao, autism-vabalas, autism-alcaniz, autask-zunino, autism-kojovic}.
+This progress has opened up new possibilities for more objective, data-driven ASD classification, aiming to reduce reliance on expert judgments and enhance the accuracy and precision of early diagnosis \cite{autisml_review}.

-Currently, ASD assessment methods that use kinematic data often hinge on hand-crafted features meticulously designed by domain experts, with only two articles using end-to-end models \citep{autism-dl-review}.
+Currently, automatic ASD classification methods that use kinematic data often hinge on hand-crafted features meticulously designed by domain experts, with only two articles using end-to-end models \cite{autism-dl-review}.
 These features form the foundation for training machine learning models to distinguish between individuals with and without ASD.
-However, the creation and refinement of algorithms for feature extraction is a labor-intensive process, demanding careful parameter tuning, including considerations such as smoothing parameters, time window selection, or methodological considerations, which can significantly impact the results.
+However, the creation and refinement of algorithms for feature extraction is a labor-intensive process, owing to their high-dimensionality, temporal dependency, sparsity and irregularity \cite{dl_4_hc}.

-In contrast, certain research domains have shifted away from hand-crafted features in favor of alternative approaches that do not require specialized expertise or extensive engineering.
-Specifically, deep learning models that operate end-to-end have gained traction as comprehensive solutions, offering superior performance over traditional techniques in various domains, action recognition being one noteworthy example \citep{arctionrecog-mldl}, which is also related to a movement classification task.
-However, adopting deep learning for ASD assessment brings its own set of challenges, particularly related to interpretability.
-Despite their potential to enhance ASD assessment and machine learning model development, the question remains whether these deep learning models can outperform meticulously crafted features in the context of early ASD diagnosis.
+In contrast, certain research domains have shifted away from hand-crafted features in favor of alternative approaches that do not require specialized expertise or extensive engineering \cite{shift_1, shift_2}.
+Specifically, deep learning models that operate end-to-end have gained traction as comprehensive solutions, offering superior performance over traditional techniques in various domains, action recognition being one noteworthy example \cite{arctionrecog-mldl}, which is also related to a movement classification task.
+However, adopting deep learning for ASD classification brings its own set of challenges, particularly related to interpretability.
+Despite their potential to enhance ASD classification and machine learning model development, the question remains whether these deep learning models can outperform expertly crafted features in the context of early ASD diagnosis.